 Common testing methods are blood tests, urine tests, saliva tests, and hair tests.
 Typically, urine tests are the most popular due to their accessibility and low cost.
 Drug tests can roughly detect how long ago you last used morphine; however, this varies and depends on the test used.

 Below, we have shared how long morphine is detectable via a test:

-- Blood tests – Up to three days after use.
+- How Long Does Morphine Stay in Your Blood – Blood tests – Up to three days after use.

-- Saliva tests – Up to four days after use.
+- How Long Does Morphine Stay in Your Saliva – Saliva tests – Up to four days after use.

-- Hair follicle tests – Up to ninety days after use.
+- How Long Does Morphine Stay in Your Hair – Hair follicle tests – Up to ninety days after use.